quipper/monorepo-deploy-actions/README.md

 This is a set of GitHub Actions to deploy microservices in a mono-repository (monorepo).

-## Motivation

-TODO

-## Concept
+## Design

 ### Structure of monorepo

-In Quipper, our monorepo contains a set of microservices with Kubernetes manifests, for example,
+Our monorepo contains a set of microservices with application code and Kubernetes manifests.
+Here is the directory structure.

 ```
 monorepo